CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.2 data center and server room.txt

 ### 2 7 Missing or inadequate burglary protection

-Missing or inadequate intruder protection makes it easy for unauthorized individuals to invade a data center.
+A missing or poor burglary protection makes it easy for unauthorized persons to penetrate a data center.
 Offenders can so z.
 B. stealing or manipulating IT components and accessing confidential information.
 They could also destroy the devices or damage the data center as a whole.

 ### 2 8 Power failure